Hamilton County is named for Alexander Hamilton, who was the first Secretary of the Treasury.

 Contractor: Charles McCaul Company

-Description: The building faces west and is a nine story stone structure.
+Description: The building faces west and is a nine story stone and concrete structure.
+The building is located on landscaped grounds in the center of Cincinnati.
 The building is constructed with New Hampshire granite and Bedford limestone.
-The building is elevated on a one story base set at grade level.
 Above the base are three levels grouped together by a colossal row of sixteen Corinthian columns.
 On the west front are three wide arched doorways which feature wrought bronzed screens.
 Flanking the doorways are arched windows of the same character.
-There is a center courtyard and the roof line is flat.
+There is a rectangular shaped courtyard on the north side and the south courtyard was filled in for offices and courtrooms.
+The roof line is flat.
+In the interior there is a large entrance vestibule.
+The building has 30 courtrooms.
+The building houses the County Court of Common Pleas and County Municipal Court – Civil Division.

 County Justice Center – Cincinnati